shenduldh/slidev/slides.md

 ### LoI pooling

 1. Computing the coordinates of $𝑁_𝑝$ uniform spaced middle points along the line with linear interpretation.

-2. Calculating the feature values at those $𝑁_𝑝$ points in the backbone’s feature map using bilinear interpretation to avoid quantization artifacts.
+2. Calculating the feature values at those $𝑁_𝑝$ points in the backbone’s feature map using bilinear interpretation to avoid quantization artifacts.<br/>
    𝐶 × $𝑁_𝑝$（𝐶 is the channel dimension of the feature map from the backbone network）

-3. Reducing the size of the feature vector with a 1D max pooling layer.
+3. Reducing the size of the feature vector with a 1D max pooling layer.<br/>
    𝐶 × $\lceil\frac{𝑁_𝑝}{s} \rceil$（𝑠 is the size of stride of the max pooling layer）
 4. This vector is then flattened and returned as the output of LoI pooling layer.

 ---